zeuscybersec/Burp_Fuzzing_Extension/README.md

 # Burp_Fuzzing_Extension
-Python Extension for Burp Suite for fuzzing (bhp_fuzz.py)
+Python Extension for Burp Suite for fuzzing (bhp_fuzz.py) For USAGE of this extension, refer to this article- https://ismailakkila.medium.com/black-hat-python-burp-fuzzing-bfa7f80f1841

-You can refer this article for usage and an understanding for this extension- https://ismailakkila.medium.com/black-hat-python-burp-fuzzing-bfa7f80f1841